What are the 7 sectors of engineering?

 4. Structural Engineering

 Closely connected to civil engineering, structural engineering refers to the design, construction, and safety of a building or large edifice such as a bridge, dam, or dock.
 Structural engineers must have a good knowledge of architecture and the characteristics of various materials.
-Structural engineers will design buildings and structures to meet a certain purpose eg. A multi-storey car park.
-They must consider both strength and aesthetic during the design phase and often use collaborative software such as CAD design programmes and BIM (Building Information Modelling).
+Structural engineers will design buildings and structures to meet a certain purpose, e.g. A multi-storey car park.
+They must consider both strength and aesthetics during the design phase and often use collaborative software such as CAD design programmes and BIM (Building Information Modelling).

 5. Modern Technology

-Often considered a sub-sector of electrical engineering, a technology engineer will be involved in the development of cutting-edge software, appliances, and computer systems.
-Technology engineers will often work on high-tech security systems, CCTV networks, internet access technology, IT systems, communication networks, and business-specific technology.
-A technology engineer will often specialise in one of the above areas or an even more niche area such as developing the next generation of fingerprint or retina scanning security systems.
+Often considered a sub-sector of electrical engineering, technology or software engineering involves the development of cutting-edge software, appliances, and computer systems.
+Technology engineers will often work on high-tech information systems such as security systems, CCTV networks, internet access technology, IT systems, communication networks, and business-specific technology.
+A technology engineer will often specialise in one of the above areas or an even more niche area such as artificial intelligence or developing the next generation of fingerprint or retina scanning security systems.

 6. Water systems and plumbing